This page is best viewed in Firefox or Internet Explorer.

 Score of 3, 4 or 5 on the AP Exam in Chinese Language and Culture, French Language and Culture, German Language and Culture, Italian Language and Culture, Japanese Language and Culture, Spanish Language, Spanish Literature or Latin;

-Grade of C or better in any transferable course(s) (excluding conversation) held by the college to be equivalent to two years of high school language.
+A grade of C or better in any transferable course(s) (excluding conversation) held by the College to be equivalent to two years of high school language.
 Many colleges list the prerequisites for their second course in language as "Language 1 at this college or two years of high school language."
 In this case, Language 1 clears both years of the requirement.